A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The Marketplace isn’t meant to replace employer-sponsored coverage

-The exchange/Marketplace was designed for folks who are self-employed, unemployed, or work for a company that doesn’t offer health benefits.
-Prior to the ACA’s premium subsidies, which are only available through the exchange, these individuals had no choice but to pay the full cost of their health insurance premiums themselves.
+The exchange/Marketplace was designed for folks who are self-employed, retired before becoming eligible for Medicare (but still with enough income to qualify for premium tax credits), or working for a company that doesn’t offer health benefits.
+Before the ACA’s premium subsidies (only available through the exchange) became available, these individuals had no choice but to pay the full cost of their health insurance premiums themselves.

 Now that the exchanges are in place, people who would otherwise have had to pay full price for their own coverage can get relief in the form of premium subsidies, depending on their household income.
 They can also get cost-sharing subsidies, if their income doesn’t exceed 250% of the poverty level.
 And adults under the age of 65 whose household income is between zero and 138% of the poverty level are eligible for Medicaid if they’re in one of the states that have expanded Medicaid.

 Since you have benefits at work, your employer is already subsidizing your insurance.
-On average employers that offer health insurance pay 83% of the cost of employees’ coverage and 73% of premiums for family coverage, asking workers to pay just 17% or 27%, respectively.
-But it varies considerably from one employer to another, however, and smaller firms are more likely to require employees to pay a significant portion of the cost to add family members to the plan.
+Employers that offer health insurance pay an average of about 83% of the cost of employees’ coverage and 73% of premiums for family coverage, asking workers to pay just 17% or 27%, respectively.2 But it varies considerably from one employer to another, however, and smaller firms are more likely to require employees to pay a significant portion of the cost to add family members to the plan.

 It is true that co-pays and deductibles have been rising, but that is because the underlying cost of health care has been climbing as hospital charges, specialists’ fees, and prices for drugs and medical devices rise.
 Your employer is likely still paying a significant share of the cost of your health insurance, and you’re receiving that as a pre-tax benefit.

 And again, the pre-tax aspect of employer-sponsored coverage is a particularly important point.
-People who buy individual market health insurance can only deduct their premiums if they’re self-employed (and don’t have access to employer-sponsored insurance, which would eliminate the people we’re describing in this article) or if their total medical costs (including premiums) amount to more than 7.5% of their income, with only the portion above that level being eligible for the tax deduction.
+People who buy individual market health insurance can only deduct their premiums if they’re self-employed (and don’t have access to employer-sponsored insurance, which would eliminate the people we’re describing in this article) or if their total medical costs (including premiums) amount to more than 7.5% of their income, with only the portion above that level being eligible for the tax deduction — and only if they itemize their deductions.

 But employer-sponsored health benefits are nearly always provided on a pre-tax basis: The portion that the employer pays is not included in the employee’s income, and the portion that the employee pays is taken out of their check pre-tax.
 The ACA’s premium tax credit for individual market enrollees helps to level this playing field a bit.